Transmutable/boop/README.md

 	Forwarding                    http://93b0feaf.ngrok.io -> localhost:8000
 	Forwarding                    https://93b0feaf.ngrok.io -> localhost:8000

 That last URL is the one you want.
-In this case it's `https://93b0feaf.ngrok.io` but your will be different.
+In this case it's `https://93b0feaf.ngrok.io` but yours will be different.

-When you load that URL in your browser, you should see the Boop page with a default landscape loaded.
+When you load that URL in your browser, you should see the Boop page with a default landscape from [racoon.media](https://racoon.media/).

+If you see an "Enter VR" button in the lower right hand side of the page then Boop has found a VR display and will use WebVR to render your model in your headset.
+If you have a headset and you don't see the button, you might need to set some flags to enable WebVR.
+Browser over to [webvr.rocks](https://webvr.rocks/) for help with that.

 Read the next section for how to load your own models!